RUMI'S UNTOLD STORY

 The Untold Story

 While Rumi was waiting for any news of Shams he vehemently refused to accept that he was dead.
-He wrote about this experience in this quatrain from Divan-e Shams, which is published on page 104 of my Rending The Veil:
+He wrote about this experience in this quatrain from Divan-e Shams, which is published on page 104 of my book, Rending The Veil:

 Who says that the immortal one has died?